laravelhungary/docs/hu/helpers.md

 <a name="method-last"></a>
 #### `last()` {#collection-method}

-A `last` function visszaadja a tömb utolsó elemét:
+A `last` függvény visszaadja a tömb utolsó elemét:

     $array = [100, 200, 300];